Nithador/DUC2_app/README.md

-# DUC2 Viewer - Acoustic Telemetry RShiny Application
+# Marine life habitat use in potential offshore infrastructure areas

-An interactive RShiny application for visualizing acoustic telemetry data and environmental layers for the DTO-Bioflow Digital Use Case 2 (DUC2): Impact of Offshore Energy Installations on Marine Life.
+An interactive RShiny application for visualizing acoustic telemetry data, passive acoustic detection and classification data, and environmental layers for the DTO-Bioflow Digital Use Case 2 (DUC2): Impact of Offshore Energy Installations on Marine Life.

 ![DTO-Bioflow logo](www/Logo_BIO-Flow2023_Final_Positive.png)